topikachu/ev3dev/Getting-started-v2.md

 By the time you get to this page, you probably already know that ev3dev is Debian Linux for the LEGO Mindstorms EV3.
 If you have more basic questions, check out the [[FAQ|Frequently Asked Questions]].

-## Step 1: Get a Micro SD Card
+## Step 1: Get a microSD dard

-You need a Micro [SD](https://en.wikipedia.org/wiki/Secure_Digital#SD) or [SDHC](https://en.wikipedia.org/wiki/Secure_Digital#SDHC) card.
-[SDXC](https://en.wikipedia.org/wiki/Secure_Digital#SDXC) is not supported (you might be able to get it to work, but it will operate at reduced capacity and speed).
+You need a [microSD](https://en.wikipedia.org/wiki/Secure_Digital#SD) or [microSDHC](https://en.wikipedia.org/wiki/Secure_Digital#SDHC) card. [microSDXC](https://en.wikipedia.org/wiki/Secure_Digital#SDXC) is not supported (you might be able to get it to work, but it will operate at reduced capacity and speed).

 Also look at the [speed class rating](https://en.wikipedia.org/wiki/Secure_Digital#Speed_class_rating).
 Class 10 is the fastest, but slower speeds will work just fine.
 Ultra High Speed (UHS) classes are not supported (again, they should work, but not at the rated speed).

 You will also need a host computer with an adapter for the SD card.

-## Step 2: Download the Latest ev3dev Disk Image
+## Step 2: Download the latest ev3dev image file

 In the future, this will be available [here](https://github.com/mindboards/ev3dev/releases), however for testing purposes, download the one from [here](https://github.com/dlech/ev3dev/releases).

-Select the image that most closely matches the size of your SD card.
-Due to variance in SD card capacity, we make the images just a little smaller than the rated capacity.
-For example if you have a 4GB SD card, then choose `ev3dev.3900MB.img.zip`.

 **NOTE:** Downloading the `.zip` file is recommended for Windows/Mac and the `.xz` file is recommended for Linux. `.xz` requires that you have additional software installed on Windows/Mac to decompress it (such as [7-Zip](http://www.7-zip.org/) on Windows).

-## Step 3: Copy the Image on to the SD Card
+## Step 3: Copy the image on to the SD card

 **IMPORTANT:** THIS WILL ERASE EVERYTHING ON YOUR SD CARD!
 BACKUP YOUR FILES IF YOU DO NOT WANT TO LOOSE THEM!